 Capitalised contract costs consist of costs to obtain contracts and costs to fulfil contracts.
 Costs to obtain contracts mainly consist of commissions for the conclusion of contracts with new customers.
 Costs to fulfil contracts chiefly consist of payments to upstream suppliers of the Group for connecting lines in order to provide network access to customers.
-As at 31 December 2021, capitalised contract costs amounted to \in 3,335 thousand (31/12/2020: \in 3,133 thousand).
-Depreciation and amortisation amounted to \in 1,941 thousand (previous year: \in 1,697 thousand) in the 2021 financial year and was recognised and reported under other operating expenses and the cost of materials.
+As at 31 December 2022, capitalised contract costs amounted to € 2,948 thousand (31/12/2021: € 3,335 thousand) and comprised costs to obtain contracts of € 1,063 thousand (31/12/2021: € 762 thousand) and costs to fulfil contracts of € 1,885 thousand (31/12/2021: € 2,574 thousand).
+Depreciation and amortisation amounted to € 1,898 thousand (previous year: € 1,941 thousand) in the 2022 financial year and was recognised and reported under other operating expenses and the cost of materials. € 318 thousand of this (previous year: € 366 thousand) was attributable to costs to obtain contracts and € 1,580 thousand (previous year: € 1,575 thousand) to costs to fulfil contracts.
 There were no impairment losses in the reporting period.